ClementBobin/obsidian/administra/management/Pert Diagram vs. Gantt Chart.md

 ---

 ## ⚖️ **Which to Use?**

+> [!tip] Consider combining both tools to take advantage of their complementary features.

 The choice between a PERT diagram and a Gantt chart depends on your project's specific needs: